Written by Terry Smith

 |Integrated soap dispenser||Need to use dipstick to check oil|

 |Adjustable nozzle has 5 spray types|

 Parker Brand have done themselves proud with their petrol pressure washer.
 It is cheap, very powerful and has some nice, if basic, features.
 The only real drawback is the noise and vibration from the engine.

-Looking around, I noticed that there seems to be a few more than decent offerings for under 400 quid, but my choice for the best is-
+Looking around, I noticed that there seems to be a few more than decent offerings for under or around 400 quid, but my choice for the best is-

 With the TX625 petrol pressure washer, Wilks have produced a great, value for money product.